-For those about to kiss goodbye to full time working, bear in mind that spending evenings, weekends and holidays with your loved one being in each other’s pockets 24x7, is a whole different ballgame to working apart five days a week.
+For those about to kiss goodbye to full-time working, bear in mind that spending evenings, weekends and holidays with your loved ones being in each other’s pockets 24x7, is a whole different ballgame to working apart five days a week.

 Capture Your Experiences

 As you embark on your new ventures, take photographs or start a blog/ Facebook /Instagram page to make magical memories and encapsulate your experiences.